StanislavPetrov15/StanislavPetrov15/README.md

 - Hi, I’m @StanislavPetrov15
-- I’m interested in ... imperative programming, computer graphics
+- I’m interested in imperative programming and computer graphics
-- I’m currently learning ... computer graphics
 - I'm using CLion
 - I'm currently working on (a compiler for my own imperative object-oriented programming language) and a Sega Genesis game
 - 📫 How to reach me ... stanislav.nikolaev.petrov@gmail.com